DJ1070/Winery/README.md

 <h2>The Data</h2>
 At first we got one dataset for white and another for red wine from the Portugese Vinho Verde region.
 Both were very unbalanced with a data ratio of aproximately 2.5:1 for white to red wine.<br>
 Later we got a third, a big dataset with sales and wine quality data for wines from all over the world.
 It was way to big to process it on a local computer.
-Nevertheless, a partional price exploration helped to understand a few phenomenons for certain countries.
+Nevertheless, a partional price exploration helped to understand a few phenomenons for certain countries.<br>
 <b>Spoiler Alert:</b> Relations between percieved wine quality and sales price could only be found for French wines.